-But it doesn't have to be that way.
+But it doesn’t have to be that way.
 Learning some time management skills is a useful skill that you can learn in the long run.
-In the short run, be kinder to yourself and give yourself more time to complete tasks, wherever possible.
-Allow buffers fro the off days, or to accommodate the inevitable delays.
+In the short run, be kind to yourself and give yourself more time to complete tasks, wherever possible.
+Allow buffers from the off days, or to accommodate the inevitable delays.

 And learn to say no, especially when people ask you to work for free.

 In some respects, the PhD has to take over your life, but that doesn’t mean it has to be unmanageable.